 Next, rename the recording and add alternative text to make it accessible to all users.
 The system uses the recording time and date for these fields by default.
 Select Insert recording to finish the process and insert the feedback into the editor.

-Grade with user names hidden
+Grade with student names hidden

 - Access a column header's menu and select Grade with User Names Hidden.

 Access a grade cell's menu and select an attempt.
 On the Grade Details page, select Hide User Names.
 Select OK.
 A new attempt opens.